1092Labs/Canvas/README.md

 # What's the plan?
-1. Expand the realm of possibilities - We are going to perform market research
+1. Expand the realm of possibilities - We are going to perform market research, define principles, & articulate a shared vision
 2. ???
 (PRs welcome)
 3. Change the world?
 Yep.
 4. Profit?
 Nah.